Equitable services for private schools

 The CRRSA Act EANS funding allocation was determined using the Title I calculation of applying the low-income percentage of each participating public school attendance area to the number of private school children who reside in that school attendance area.

-Equitable Services Complaint Forms
+Equitable Services Complaint Process and Form

 Resources